We let our baby sleep with us in our bed. Is this a good idea?

 - make sure the baby's head will not be covered by any bedding

-Also make sure that you haven't taken any drugs, alcohol, or other substances that could make you groggy and less responsive to your child (such as nighttime cough medicines or sleep aids).
-Cosleeping is also more dangerous when there are multiple children in the bed.
+Do not bed-share if you are a smoker or have taken any drugs, alcohol, or other substances that could make you groggy and less responsive to your child (such as nighttime cough medicines, certain pain medications, antidepressants, or sleep aids).
+Cosleeping is also more dangerous when there are multiple people, including children, in the bed.